© Designer491 | Dreamstime.com

 Changes and benefits related to the Inflation Reduction Act and HVAC will continue into 2025 and beyond.

 As the HVAC industry makes progress with many changes that have taken place in 2024 and that are expected to continue through 2025, we offer another in our "What's New?
 What's Next?" series on HVAC manufacturer viewpoints.
-This month, we offer this commentary by Michelle Robb, Senior Director Growth of Excellence at Mitsubishi Electric Trane HVAC US (METUS). - ed.
+This month, we offer this commentary by Michelle Robb, Senior Director of Growth Excellence at Mitsubishi Electric Trane HVAC US (METUS). - ed.

 Contracting Business: Michelle, over the last two years, how well has the IRA spurred heat pump awareness and adoption among consumers and contractors?
 What changes have you seen occur in the industry since the legislation was passed and incentives started to roll out?